Tycjan-Fortuna-IT/SW_II/README.md

 ## <ins>**2.
 Generating solution:**</ins>

-Run the [Setup-Windows-VS2022.bat](https://github.com/Tycjan-Fortuna-IT/SW_II/blob/master/Setup-Windows-VS2022.bat) file.
+- `Windows` - Run the [Setup-Windows-VS2022.bat](https://github.com/Tycjan-Fortuna-IT/SW_II/blob/master/Setup-Windows-VS2022.bat) file.
 This will (using premake5) generate all neccessary projects, folder structure, links and solution automatically.
+- `Linux` - Run the [Setup-Linux-Clang.sh](https://github.com/Tycjan-Fortuna-IT/SW_II/blob/master/Setup-Linux-Clang.sh) file.
+This ask and download all required libraries to compile and run the engine, also will install premake5 if not present.
+Follow the appearing instructions.
+When everything is set running the script again will (using premake5) generate all neccessary projects, folder structure, links and solution automatically.

 ## <ins>**3.
 Building engine for production:**</ins>